 We know that high-performing teachers drive up pupils’ attainment and we need a system that recognises this.
 Strengthening the link between performance and pay is fundamental so that high-performing teachers are properly rewarded for the impact that they are having on their pupils’ achievements.

-No. Nobody will have their pay cut as a result of the recommendations.
+No. Nobody should have their pay cut as a result of the changes.
 The aim is not to cut the pay of hard-working teachers, but to create a stronger link between pay and performance that will help schools to recruit and retain the best and highest quality teachers, and to incentivise excellent teaching.
-It cannot be right that in the pay system poor teaching is tolerated and even rewarded by automatic pay progression.
-We want to give school leaders greater autonomy to manage their schools and their funding in the way they wish.
-This includes freeing up headteachers to pay their teachers what they consider an appropriate wage.

-The recommendations provide for the creation of posts that will pay salaries above the upper pay scale and that will enable some of the very best teachers to remain in the classroom to demonstrate excellent teaching and lead the improvement of teaching skills.
-We propose to accept this recommendation.
+The new arrangements provide for the creation of posts that will pay salaries above the upper pay range enabling some of the very best teachers to remain in the classroom to demonstrate excellent teaching and lead the improvement of teaching skills.
 It will be for individual schools to decide whether or not to create such posts and whether or not to move existing ASTs and ETs into those posts.

 Schools will need to develop systematic and transparent arrangements for both appraisal and pay.
 In England, the appraisal regulations and the Department’s model appraisal policy, which require appraisal against the Teachers’ Standards, provide a framework which can be developed by individual schools to meet their specific circumstances.
 There will be a crucial role for governing bodies to ensure that the arrangements put in place are appropriate and to hold headteachers to account.